Virus detection in SharePoint Online

 Office 365 uses a common virus detection engine.
-The engine runs asynchronously within SharePoint Online, and scans files after they're uploaded.
+The engine runs asynchronously within SharePoint Online, and scans some files after they're uploaded.
+Heuristics are used to determine which files are scanned.
 When a file is found to contain a virus, it's flagged so that it can't be downloaded again.
 In April 2018, we removed the 25 MB limit for scanned files.

 Here's what happens:

 A user uploads a file to SharePoint Online.

 SharePoint Online determines whether the file meets the criteria for a scan.

 If a virus is found, the virus engine sets a property on the file indicating that it's infected.

 What happens when a user tries to download an infected file by using the browser?